mmcintyre1/its-my-notes/notes/educational_books/the-design-of-everyday-things.md

     - design implications: create approximate models/heuristics to aid in retaining info

 > [The] combination of technology and people that creates super-powerful beings.
 Technology doesn't make us smarter.
 People do not make technology smart.
 It is the combination of the two, the person plus the artifact, that is smart.
 (112)

+## 4: Knowing What to Do: Constraints, Discoverability, and Feedback
+### Key Chapter Takeaways

+### Four Kinds of Constraints
+1. **physical** - physical limitations constrain possible operations
+2. **cultural** - each culture has a set of allowable actions for social situations that are likely to change with time
+3. **semantic** - rely on the meaning of the situation to constrain possible actions
+4. **logical** - a relationship between the spatial or functional aspects of a component and the things they control

+> A usable design starts with careful observations of how the tasks being supported are actually performed, followed by a design process that results in a good fit to the actual ways the tasks get performed.
+(137)

+### Forcing Functions
+> Forcing functions are a form of physical constraint: situations in which the actions are constrained so that failure at one stage prevents the next step from happening.
+(141)

+1. **interlock** - forces operations to take place in a proper sequence, e.g., opening a microwave door and cutting microwave power
+2. **lock-in** - keeps an operation active, preventing someone from prematurely stopping it, e.g., jail cells or exit dialogs in word processors or vendor lock-in
+3. **lock-out** - prevents someone from entering a space that is dangerous, or prevents an event from occurring, e.g., stairways that have a fire barrier to the basement so people escaping fire don't go all the way to the basement

+- **conventions** are a special kind of cultural constraint, but often conventions make it hard to adopt new systems -- change is hard
+- use sound as a signifier when vision isn't enough, e.g., the backup warning on trucks
+- **skeuomorphic** - the technical term for incorporating old, familiar ideas into new technologies, even though they no longer play a functional role

+## 5: Human Error?
+No, Bad Design
+### Key Chapter Takeaways